Tiago-Minuzzi/HamleTE/README.md

 ### Manually <a name="depends"></a>

-If want a conda-free installation, it can be done manually by installing the depencies below:
+If you prefer a conda-free installation, it can be done manually by installing the depencies below:

 - Python=3.10.12
 - biopython=1.81